Samsung Wave 575

-The Samsung Wave S575 (or "Samsung Wave S5750") which is the successor of Samsung Wave 525 is the smartphone running the new bada 1.1 Operating system designed by Samsung.
+The Samsung Wave S575 (or "Samsung Wave S5750") which is the successor of Samsung Wave 525 is the smartphone running the ancient bada 1.1 Operating system designed by Samsung.
 Wave 575 was officially released by Samsung on 8 October 2010.
 The Wave has a slim multi-touch enabled display with 3G Internet connectivity available which is not available in its predecessor.